zbenmo/yapy3c/docs/part_IV.md

 ## Exrecise

 We are given a text.
 The text contains paragraphs, each paragraph contains sentences, and each sentence contains words.
-One paragraph is separated from the previous one by an empty line.
-Sentence end with one of {'.', '?', '!'}.
+A paragraph is separated from the previous one, by an empty line.
+A sentence ends with one of {'.', '?', '!'}.
 Words are separated with ' '.
 We want to report for every word in the text all the places that it appeared.
 A place is indicated by a tuple: (paragraph nr., sentence nr., word in a sentence nr.).

 One possible approach would be to generate paragraphs, for each paragraph to generate sentences, and for each sentence to generate words.

-Ex. text (*All the Worlds a Stage* by *William Shakespeare*), or at least this is what the website where I find it claims:
+Ex. text:

 """
 All the world's a stage,